Staffing and Non-partisanship Survey (SNPS)

 Every 2 years

-The SNPS gathers information from a broader range of audiences - employees, hiring managers and staffing advisors - on key aspects of the staffing system (e.g., merit).
+The SNPS gathers information from employees, managers or supervisors and staffing advisors, on key aspects of the staffing system (e.g., merit), including the impact of the COVID-19 pandemic.
 As in previous years, the survey also gathers critical information on employees' understanding of their rights and responsibilities regarding political activities and non-partisanship.

-The survey will provide vital information to managers, human resources advisors and Deputies to improve staffing within their own organizations, and to the Public Service Commission (PSC) on the staffing system as a whole.
+The survey will provide essential information to managers, human resources advisors and Deputy Ministers to improve staffing within their own organizations, and to the Public Service Commission of Canada (PSC) on the staffing system as a whole.
 The information will also be used to support reporting to Parliament via the PSC's Annual Report.

 Data sources and methodology

-The SNPS questionnaire was developed in coordination with the survey sponsor, the Public Service Commission.
-The content was simplified from previous versions of the Survey of Staffing (SOS) and covers three main themes: organizational staffing practices, staffing policies, and political non-partisanship of the federal public service.
+The SNPS questionnaire was developed in coordination with the survey sponsor, the Public Service Commission of Canada.
+The content covers two main themes: organizational staffing practices and policies, and political non-partisanship of the federal public service.

 This survey is a census with a cross-sectional design.